itristenx/nova-universe/docs/environments.md

 # Local vs Production Setup

 This project ships with sample environment files for each app.
-Copy these files to `.env` and adjust the values for your environment.
+A unified example is provided at `.env.local.example` in the repository root.
+Copy that file to `.env.local` for reference, then copy each example file to `.env` and adjust the values for your environment.

 ## Local Development